17 Incredible Amazon Prime Facts and Stats

-Amazon Prime, the ecommerce giant's $99 annual subscription service, launched more than 12 years ago in the U.S. As of today, there are more than 100 million American Prime members.
+Amazon Prime, the ecommerce giant's annual subscription service, which costs $119 as of May 11 for new customers and June 16 for existing members, launched more than 12 years ago in the U.S. There are now more than 100 million American Prime members.

 Here are 16 incredible Amazon Prime facts and stats.